 Fossil fuel subsidies set to derail National Energy and Climate Plans - report

-The report "Fossil fuel subsidies in draft EU National Energy and Climate Plans" released last Monday reveals that none of the EU countries provide a comprehensive overview of their fossil fuel subsidies nor a concrete plan to phase them out in their draft NECPs, despite having committed to end fossil fuel subsidies ten years ago through the G20.
+The report "Fossil fuel subsidies in draft EU National Energy and Climate Plans" released last Monday reveals that none of the EU countries provides a comprehensive overview of their fossil fuel subsidies nor a concrete plan to phase them out in their draft NECPs, despite having committed to end fossil fuel subsidies ten years ago through the G20.

 The report, released by experts from Climate Action Network (CAN) Europe, Overseas Development Institute (ODI), and Friends of the Earth (FoE) Netherlands is accessible here.